zhendrikse/DatabaseAdapterPattern/README.md

 As soon as we add the `repo: EmployeeRepository = Depends(repo)` as argument to the calls in the endpoints, the calls in the specification file(s) need to be modifyied accordingly: `self.endpoint.get_employee_by_id("001", repo=self.repo)`

-** Execrise **
+** Exercise **

-It is now your task to carry through all these changes, while keeping the tests green.
+It is now your task to carry out all these changes, while keeping the tests green.
 In the end, you should end up with a working specification (unit test set) as well as a working application.
 How you can verify that has extensively been explained in the beginning of this instruction file, namely in the section "Getting acquainted".
 Use the live documentation as described therein.

 ## Our second endpoint